maxryan4/RISC-V-T7/statements/Max.md

 end
 ```

-These 2 blocks of code are repeated 32 times and this will give the correct division result.
+These 2 blocks of code are repeated 32 times but unfortunately with the current implementation it does not give the correct result.

 ## What I learned
 I learnt alot about how to write SystemVerilog as well as gained a good understanding of the RISC-V instruction set and how you implement an instruction set to design a CPU.